MrLoh/thesis-davidson/manuscript.md

 [**Section 3**](#section3) follows two Davidson essays which are related to his critique of the Turing Test and present a good introduction to two main points of his philosophy: the supervenience of the mental and the idea that knowledge of world, self, and others can only be acquired interdependently.
 Finally, I outline Davidson's empirical anti-conventionalist theory of interpretation and show how it relates to his other philosophical points to form a theory of linguistic and intellectual competence that is also expressed in his proposal for a modified test.

-[I conclude][Conclusion] with a summary of the core agreements and distinctions between Davidson and Turing and a brief discussion of the relation between Davidson's ideas and the Computational theory of Mind and some implications of his ideas for Computer Linguistics.
+[I conclude][Conclusion] with a summary of the core agreements and distinctions between Davidson and Turing and a brief discussion of the relation between Davidson's ideas and the Computational Theory of Mind and some implications of his ideas for Computational Linguistics.